lexermal/website-weixler-me/blog/K3s Applications/Install ArgoCD.md

 # Setup ArgoCD

-In this tutorial ArgoCD gets setup using Helm on a K3s cluster.
-The usecase is that in a Github repository all argo application configuration files lay.
+In this tutorial, ArgoCD gets set up using Helm on a K3s cluster.
+The use case is that in a Github repository, all argo application configuration files lay.
 The applications that should be deployed via ArgoCD are Helm charts being in a private Helm registry.

 Add the repository with:
 ```bash